Layr-Labs/eigenda-proxy/README.md

 `0`: Verify the cert immediately upon blob confirmation and return the cert `N where 0<N<64`: Wait `N` blocks before returning the cert to the batcher (default value is 5)

+The default value is 5.
+Using 0 is dangerous: see [troubleshooting the batch-hash-mismatch error](./docs/troubleshooting_v1.md#batch-hash-mismatch-error).

 ### In-Memory Backend

 An ephemeral memory store backend can be used for faster feedback testing when testing rollup integrations.
 To target this feature, use the CLI flags `--memstore.enabled`, `--memstore.expiration`.